making/aws-apa/Readme.markdown

     aws.endpoint=https://ecs.amazonaws.jp
     aws.associate.tag=ikam-22

-You can also set Accesskey ID, Secret Accesskey and Endpoint in the constructor,  `am.ik.aws.apa.AwsApaRequesterImpl.AwsApaRequesterImpl(String, String, String)`.
+You can also set these in the constructor,  `am.ik.aws.apa.AwsApaRequesterImpl.AwsApaRequesterImpl(String, String, String, String)`.

 ## Examples

+All examples use `aws-config.properties`.

 ### Item Search